 Think about it…

 Red enchilada sauce is good.
 Red enchilada sauce, with a bit of cayenne pepper sauce, is even better.
 However, red enchilada sauce, with a bit of cayenne pepper sauce, and a touch of sweet spiced apple butter is a thing of beauty!

 The apple butter mingles with the spicy flavors and creates the most intriguing flavor-bath for the beef to simmer in all day long.
 The beef cooks down so tenderly, it essentially falls apart when you shred it with a fork, making it a marvelously spicy-sweet enchilada filling.

-This easy Slow Cooker Beef Enchilada Recipe would be the perfect main course to serve for the Super Bowl this year!
+This Easy Beef Enchiladas Recipe would be the perfect main course to serve for the game nights and neighborhood potlucks this year!